Spiritual signs in nature and their meaning in indigenous cultures

 A sudden storm

-The snow falling in silence
+Falling snow in silence

 Snow evokes calm, reflection, and introspection.